When a crisis strikes what can you, as a communicator, do?

 Your first inclination may be to ignore the issue and hope it dissolves, or at least wait it out to see what happens.
 Given how quickly fires spread on social media, you may find yourself behind the problem before you even knew there was one, making the “wait it out” option impossible.

-On January 26, Proof Strategies (formerly Environics Communications, Inc.) hosted a panel discussion on crisis communications successes and failures.
+On January 26, Proof Strategies, Inc. hosted a panel discussion on crisis communications successes and failures.
 The event featured professionals from American Red Cross, Goodwill Industries, Keolis Commuter Services, and Texas A&M University, who shared case studies and tips from their experiences in crisis management.

 What we found is that what may initially appear as a minor issue can quickly escalate into a public affairs crisis that PR professionals, communications directors, and social media managers HAVE to be prepared for.
 Here are some key takeaways from each panelist:

-Dr. Timothy Coombs, PHD and Professor of Crisis Communications at Texas A &M University
+Dr. Timothy Coombs, PHD and Professor of Crisis Strategies at Texas A &M University

 Crisis communications today isn’t the same as it was 10 or 20 years ago.
 With the constant stream of content coming through social media channels, there are also certain risks and rewards associated with those channels.